Fabi135/Fabi135/README.md

 - 👀 I’m interested in Programming Games
 - 🌱 I’m currently learning Python and Haxe
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- E-Mail: schulerfabian327@gmail.com
+- Buisness Mail: f.schuler@cshegau.onmicrosoft.com

 <!---
 Fabi135/Fabi135 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.